 Overview

-The specialisation Molecular and Medical Neuroscience (previously labeled as Neurobiology) provides comprehensive, research-oriented training that employs cutting-edge technologies to address neurobiological questions and their analysis at the molecular level.
-The course work consists of a series of lectures designed to provide students with in-depth theoretical background, a set of practical courses aimed at enhancing the students' technical and analytical skills, and a master thesis to develop the students' ability to conduct independent scientific research and to write up and present their scientific results.
+The 2-year study program, which can be started in April or October, comprises a series of interactive reading courses to provide students with in-depth theoretical background and the ability to analyze and discuss current research, three extended lab rotations to acquire technical and analytical skills, and a master thesis to develop the students' ability to conduct independent scientific research and to write up and present their scientific results.

 Required qualifications for the major (non-legally binding):